About RedistrictingLearn more about the redistricting process and why it's necessary

 As a way to get as much input and feedback as possible, the Legislature funded the Utah Independent Redistricting Commission.
 This commission will also travel to various locations around the state to listen to different perspectives and provide a recommendation to the Legislative Redistricting Committee.

 Additionally, once available, all Utahns are encouraged to use our state-of-the-art map drawing tool to create their own maps for the committee to review.
+You may also comment on maps that have been submitted by yourself or other members of the public.
 The Legislative Redistricting Committee receives hundreds of recommendations from the public to review each redistricting cycle.

 Visit the “Town Halls” or “Maps” pages to learn more!